CTSRD-CHERI/cheri-c-programming/src/allocators/allocator-guarantees.md

 The allocator should:

- * Zero the allocation before returning a pointer to it
+ * Fill reachable memory within bounds with zeroes before returning a pointer to it

 The allocator may: